xixiaofinland/sf.nvim/README.md

 ## 🖥️ Integrated terminal

-The integrated terminal is a general purpose term.
+The integrated terminal is desgined to

+- accept input from hotkeys and user commands
+- be a read-only buffer
+- be disposable
+- be self-displayed when the execution finishes

-you can pass any shell command into `run()` method to execute it in the integrate terminal.
+You can pass any shell command into `run()` method to execute it in the integrate terminal.
 For instance, `require('sf').run('ls -la')`.

 <br>